| Title: | Create a Flexible Forest Plot |

 A named vector of width and height

-This function can be used to insert text to forest plot.
-Remember to adjust for the row number if you have added text before, including header.
-This is achieved by inserted new row(s) to the plot and will affect the row number.
-A text vector can be inserted to multiple columns or rows.
+This function can be used to insert text into a forest plot.
+Remember to adjust for the row number if you have added text before, including the header.
+This is achieved by inserting new row(s) into the plot and will affect subsequent row numbers.
+A text vector can be inserted into multiple columns or rows.

 plot |